Digital Identity Anchor - Legal Meaning and Data Structure

 -

-Verified: The Registrar has cross-referenced this identifier against their authoritative records.
+Verified: The Registrar has cross-referenced this information (e.g. confirmed control of DID, allocation of identifier etc.) against authoritative records.

 -

-Asserted: The identifier is provided by the Organisation.
+Asserted: The data is provided by the Organisation.
 The Registrar conveys it but assumes no liability for its accuracy.

 3. Legal Articles of the DIA